Showing posts with label science. Show all posts

 Ivermectin induces cell cycle arrest and apoptosis of HeLa cells via mitochondrial pathway

-Oesophageal squamous cell carcinoma (ESCC)
+Esophageal squamous cell carcinoma (ESCC)

 Ivermectin suppresses tumour growth and metastasis through degradation of PAK1 in oesophageal squamous cell carcinoma